It is time to break up with your streaming service and return to your first love—physical media.

 Darker scenes tend to fare the worst, and sunsets that are supposed to gently fade into an ombré of color turn into blocky digital stripes.
 Candle- or fire-lit rooms look chunky and pixelated, taking away the impressive work of a cinematographer.

-Physical media, on the other hand, do not struggle with compression issues and preserve the work of the filmmaker far better than digital media.
+Physical media, on the other hand, does not struggle with compression issues and preserve the work of the filmmaker far better than digital media.
 You are getting better sound and visuals, plus you don’t have to worry about it disappearing on you because you own it.

 Physical Media Supports the Filmmakers